Browse through the font images by using the Arrow-Up/Arrow-Down keys. Hold the mouse button down on the image to toggle to font B.

 In v1.0 the images were created with e-PDF to Image Converter and rendered directly in 120-150dpi.

 v2.0 now renders the images at 800dpi with e-PDF to Image Converter.
 Then they are reduced to 140-180 dpi in IrfanView and finally a custom "Line Sharpener" tool is run on the output image to remove the blur from the staff and ledger lines.
-The stems and barlines are still slightly blurry.
-I might update the sharpening tool to fix this in the next update.

 The images are optimized for desktop monitors with more than 1200 pixels in width.
 On smartphones, tablets or reduced browser windows you might see a slightly reduced quality, because of automatic browser image scaling.